Doctor who fought gunman remembered as epitome of kindness

 “Evil didn’t take Dr. John out,” Angustain said.
 “Dr. John chose to lay down his life for others so they could live.”

 Watson reported from San Diego.
-Associated Press writer Stephanie Dazio in Los Angeles and news researcher Rhonda Shafner in New York contributed to this report.
+Associated Press writer Stefanie Dazio in Los Angeles and news researcher Rhonda Shafner in New York contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.